 The Port Hope Area Initiative (PHAI) represents the Government of Canada’s commitment to clean-up and safely manage historic low-level radioactive waste currently located in the municipalities of Port Hope and Clarington in Ontario.

 The PHAI is a community-recommended solution to a longstanding environmental issue and is currently scheduled to be completed in 2024.
-The PHAI is being carried out as two projects – the Port Hope Project and the Port Granby Project.
+The PHAI is being carried out as two projects – the Port Granby Project, completed in 2022, and the Port Hope Project which is still underway.
 Canadian Nuclear Laboratories (CNL) is implementing the PHAI on AECL’s behalf.
-More information on the PHAI can be found on CNL’s website.
+More information on the PHAI can be found on the website: Home – PHAI

 The Port Hope Project involves the cleanup of approximately 1.2 million cubic meters of historic low-level radioactive waste from sites located in Port Hope, the construction of a near surface facility (engineered containment mound), and the long-term monitoring and maintenance of the new waste management facility.